-Xiao Hu is a second year DPhil student.
+Xiao Hu is a fourth year DPhil student.

 She is using STM to study the structure of ultra-thin oxide films.

-Merel Lefferts is a first year DPhil student.
+Merel Lefferts is a third year DPhil student.

-She is creating a new type of high-sensitivity gas detector.
+She is creating a new type of high-sensitivity gas sensor.

-Yakun Gao is a first year DPhil student.
+Yakun Gao is a third year DPhil student.